mad01/totem/README.md

 ### Solution
 To allow the solution to run both when we have access to the master and can configure a auth provider and when not.
 Using the service accounts as a base for the indivdual kube configs and using the service account token and cert to generate a kube config.
-When the kube config have passed the allowed ttl the service account is removed and access is removed
+When the kube config have passed the allowed ttl the service account is removed and access is removed.

+Creating a config. when you request a new config you get one generated with the configures lifetime. you can have multiple configs active at one time
+Deleting a config. when you delete a config it will remove all configs created for your user.
+Adding a new user. you need to update the deployment config map with the new user, and recreate the pod

 ### Usage